Troubleshoot script errors in Splunk Enterprise Security

 Though in the case of

-confcheck_app_exports.py specifically, also check the 5.3.0 Release notes regarding Improved App Import and Export Support to verify if you want to export the apps or disable the configuration checker.
-See What's New.
+confcheck_app_exports.py specifically, see Export apps globally to verify if you want to export the apps or disable the configuration checker.

 Create a Splunk Web message in Splunk Enterprise Security